huzaifazahoor/pdf-to-text-project/readme.md

 ## Notes

 - The Python script can be used on any OS, but the shell script is designed for macOS only.
 - The script does not support password-protected PDFs.
+If the PDF is encrypted, it will skip that specific PDF.
 - The script is resource-intensive and may take a long time to process large or complex PDFs.